 One of Tempe’s favorite parks is Kiwanis Community Park, located at Mill Avenue and All-America Way.
 The 125-acre park features multi-use trails, outdoor volleyball and basketball courts, softball and soccer fields, ramadas and picnic areas, all surrounding 13-acre Kiwanis Lake where you can rent a paddleboat or cast a line and enjoy a day of fishing.

 Also located in Kiwanis Park is the Kiwanis Park Recreation Center, an impressive 54,000-square-foot facility that houses a heated indoor lap and wave pool with a 120-foot-long double-spiral slide, a tube rental shop, a multi-purpose wood-floor gymnasium for basketball and volleyball players of all levels and a fitness center.
-Additionally, Kiwanis Recreation Center features an award-winning tennis complex with 15 lighted courts surfaced with Nike Grind, a material made out of recycled tennis shoes.
+Additionally, Kiwanis Recreation Center features an award-winning tennis complex with 15 lighted courts.
 Finally, the batting range offers 10 lighted cages for baseball and fast- and slow-pitch softball.